-Every taxpayer who was a full-year New Jersey resident and files a New Jersey income tax return may claim a $1,000 regular personal exemption.
+If you were a full-year New Jersey resident or nonresident and you file a New Jersey income tax return, you may claim a $1,000 regular personal exemption.
 If someone else claims you as a dependent on their tax return, you may still take a personal exemption for yourself on your return.
-Married/civil union couples who choose to file jointly may claim two regular personal exemptions.
+Married/civil union couples who file jointly may claim two regular personal exemptions.
 If you were a member of a domestic partnership that was registered in New Jersey on the last day of the tax year, you may claim a $1,000 personal exemption for your domestic partner only if he or she does not file a New Jersey income tax return

 .
 A copy of your New Jersey Certificate of Domestic Partnership must be enclosed the first time you claim the exemption, and you may be asked to provide additional information at a later date.
-Part-year residents must always prorate exemptions for the portion of the year they lived in New Jersey.
+Part-year residents (and part-year nonresidents) must always prorate exemptions for the portion of the year they lived in New Jersey (or outside New Jersey if a nonresident).

 The exemption for age 65 or older and the exemption for blindness or disability can only be claimed by you and/or your spouse/civil union partner.
 You may not claim these exemptions for your dependents or domestic partner.